 Templates: Favro allows you to create templates from any card, backlog, board or collection, to speed up future work and repeat processes that work.
 The platform does not come with a library of prepared roadmap templates.

-Dependencies: Favro’s ‘Attach Favro cards, boards, and backlogs’ function allows users to create two-way dynamic links between cards, boards, and backlogs, in order to manage dependencies.
+Dependencies: Favro’s ‘Attach Favro cards, boards, and backlogs’ function allows users to create two-way dynamic links between cards, boards, and backlogs, to manage dependencies.

 Zapier integrations: Favro integrates fully with Zapier.